palpalani/grumphp-rector-task/README.md

 with a task that runs [RectorPHP](https://github.com/rectorphp/rector) for your Laravel projects or any PHP application.

+Note that we have added `--dry-run` option, so the source code never changed.

 ## Installation

 The easiest way to install this package is through composer: